mysterycodesociety/sheql-start/launch_to_heroku.md

 ```

 1. Your app should be running.
 You can visit it to make sure.
-1. Run your database migrations on Heroku by using the same command but with `heroku run` in front of it: `heroku run db:migrate`.
+1. Run your database migrations on Heroku by using the same command but with `heroku run` in front of it: `heroku run rake db:migrate`.
 (Heroku should create your database automatically if you have it set up correctly.)
-1. Run the seed files, if you have them: `heroku run db:seed`.
+1. Run the seed files, if you have them: `heroku run rake db:seed`.